realA10001986/Time-Circuits-Display/README.md

 As of version 3.23, the TCD, or rather "Marty McFly", will tell you the time out loud on pressing ```ENTER``` (without a command).

+Furthermore, since version 3.27, a default "sound on the hour" can be enabled in the Config Portal, which consists of the Clock Tower Bell and a time announcement from "Marty McFly".

 ## Night mode

 In night-mode, by default, the *destination time* and *last time departed* displays are switched off, the *present time* display is dimmed to a minimum, and the volume of sound playback is reduced (except the alarm).
 Apart from considerably increasing the displays' lifetime, night-mode reduces the power consumption of the device from around 4.5W to around 2.5W.